Tai Seng MRT station: Artwork

-As part of the Art in Transit Programme, a showcase of public artworks on the MRT, Equilibrium by Francis Ng is displayed at Tai Seng.
+As part of the Art-in-Transit programme, a showcase of public artworks on the MRT, Equilibrium by Francis Ng is displayed at Tai Seng.
 Located at the station's platform, the artwork consists of two parallel displays of red, yellow, and blue coloured equilateral triangles in a triangular grid, with the displays reflecting off of each other.
-According to Ng, Equilibrium was "an extension of the interest and inquiry [he has] on site-specific areas.
+According to Ng, Equilibrium is "an extension of the interest and inquiry [he had] on site-specific areas.
 Drawing on the speed and rhythm of the inter-relationships found in the different level of private, public, and other spaces in this particular site, a sense of spatial 'equilibrium' is emphasised".
-Martin Mayo of TODAY stated that Equilibrium "would look good in a gallery or a museum but is wasted here", adding that the artwork's visual effect could not be seen due to brightness of the light.
+Martin Mayo of Today stated that Equilibrium "would look good in a gallery or a museum but is wasted here", adding that the artwork's visual effect could not be seen due to brightness of the light.

 Francis Ng initially conceptualised the artwork to express the themes of "parallel and opposites", "cohesion and contrast", and "symmetry and asymmetry", though later chose the theme of "equilibrium".
 Ng started by experimenting with primary elements for a few months such as dots, lines, and shapes, and then selected a composition of primary-coloured equilateral triangles.
-Equilibrium was originally submitted for MacPherson station as part of an art contest organised by the LTA as Ng was familiar with MacPherson's surroundings, with Kay Kok Chung Oi submitting Virtuous Cycle for Tai Seng.
-Ng wanted Equilibrium to be made by fusing individual cut and coloured glass triangles, though the LTA suggested to stick together three glass panels of a single colour of triangles due to time and economic constraints; this would have eliminated the reflection effect that Ng wanted, and the installation needed for the artwork could not meet the design and engineering requirements for MacPherson as the station is a Civil Defence shelter.
-After talking to an LTA executive, Ng reworked the artwork to be made out transparent acrylic panels, which provided greater depth and enhancing the 3D effect.
-Despite the proposal being lighter, Virtuous Cycle and Equilibrium swapped locations due to the weight of Equilibrium being a potential danger during an emergency.
+Between September to November 2006, the LTA organised an art competition for selected Stage 2 stations, with Equilibrium originally submitted for MacPherson station as Ng was familiar with MacPherson's surroundings, whilst Kay Kok Chung Oi submitted Virtuous Cycle for Tai Seng.
+Ng wanted Equilibrium to be made by fusing individual cut and coloured glass triangles, though the LTA suggested to stick together three glass panels of a single colour of triangles due to time and economic constraints; this would have eliminated the reflection effect that Ng wanted, and the installation needed for the artwork could not meet the design and engineering requirements for MacPherson as the station was designated as a civil defence shelter.
+After talking to an LTA executive, Ng reworked the artwork to be made out transparent acrylic panels, which provided greater depth and enhancing of the 3D effect.
+Despite the lightened proposal, Virtuous Cycle and Equilibrium swapped locations as the latter's weight was determined to be a potential danger during an emergency.